zerhud/ascip/README.md

 [example in godbolt](https://godbolt.org/z/6anMfTGbs)

-## reqursion
+## recursion
-what about reqursion? we can write a class wrapper with redefined operator = for it can be used to create a value. or we can create reqursion value in lambda. for example let's parse a type like `box<list<string>, int>`. i use a vector of unique_ptr for simplify this example. [please see full example on godbolt](https://godbolt.org/z/7cs3dTq83)
+what about recursion? we can write a class wrapper with redefined operator = for it can be used to create a value. or we can create recursion value in lambda. for example let's parse a type like `box<list<string>, int>`. i use a vector of unique_ptr for simplify this example. [please see full example on godbolt](https://godbolt.org/z/7cs3dTq83)

 the parser is:
 ```
 constexpr auto ident = lexeme(letter >> *(letter | d10 | char_<'_'>));
 constexpr auto type_p = ident++ >> -(omit(char_<'<'>) >> ascip::req<1>([](auto&r){r.reset(new type());return r.get();}) % ',' >> omit(char_<'>'>));
 ```
-NOTE: lambda for create reqursion holder has to return pointer (or smart pointer).
+NOTE: lambda for create recursion holder has to return pointer (or smart pointer).

 let's see the `type_p` parser closely
 ```